grafana/dataplane/docs/contract/logs.md

 - **Severity field** - _optional_
     - The first string field with the name `severity` is the severity field.
     - Represents the severity/level of the log line
     - If no severity field is found, consumers/client will decide the log level.
-Example: logs panel will try to parse the message field and determine the log level
+Example: logs visualization will try to parse the message field and determine the log level
     - Log level can be one of the values specified in the docs [here](https://grafana.com/docs/grafana/latest/explore/logs-integration/)